 Chapter 02

 Somewhere along the way the stick figures got shoulders.
 Then faces.
 Then backgrounds.
-A single-panel cartoon turned into a three-panel comic strip, and a three-panel comic turned into a folded-out mini graphic novel that retold the entire year.
+A single-panel cartoon turned into a two-panel comic strip, and a two-panel comic turned into a four-panel postcard style that retold the entire year.
 The card stopped being a card and started being a keepsake.

 This is the era we all got a bit competitive.
 Who could cram the most in-jokes onto one A5 page?
 Who could get a proper laugh out loud before the present was even open?
 The effort kept climbing.
 So did the wait time.
 Some cards took an entire weekend.